2019 SAFF U-15 Women's Championship

 The 2019 SAFF U-15 Women's Championship was the 3rd edition of the SAFF U-15 Women's Championship, an international football competition for women's under-15 national teams organized by SAFF.
-The tournament was hosted by Thimpu, Bhutan from 9 October to 15 October 2019.
+The tournament was hosted by Thimphu, Bhutan from 9 October to 15 October 2019.
 Four teams from the region will take part.

 Squads

 Players born on or after 1 January 2004 are eligible to compete in the tournament.
 Each team have to register a squad of minimum 18 players and maximum 23 players, minimum three of whom had to be goalkeepers.